Turro75/MyMinUI/skeleton/BASE/README.txt

   Sleep: 2 mins timeout
   Wake: MENU
   Power Off: keep pressed MENU for more than 2 secs, then when screen is dark switch off Power switch.

+M22pro

+  since menu button is missing press Select + Start to act as a menu button.

 ----------------------------------------
 Quicksave & auto-resume